Non-Sinoxenic pronunciations: Sinoxenic vs non-Sinoxenic

-Although Sino-Korean vocabulary dominates the spectrum of borrowed Chinese words, there are non-Sinoxenic words in Korean that are derived from Chinese.
-In such cases, the corresponding pronunciation for the Chinese character (hanja) does not match the borrowed vocabulary.
-Such loanwords most likely preserve a slightly different form of a Sinitic language from the one codified in Sino-Korean, thus making such words Chinese borrowings with a non-Sinoxenic pronunciation.
+Sino-Korean vocabulary, borrowing from Middle Chinese with highly consistent and systematic pronunciation correspondences, dominates the spectrum of borrowed Chinese words.
+However, there are words in Korean also derived from Chinese that do not align with the systematically borrowed pronunciation.
+Such loanwords most likely preserve a different Sinitic variety or different stage of Sinitic from the one codified in Sino-Korean, thus making such words Sinitic borrowings but not classically Korean Sino-Xenic (non-Sinoxenic) pronunciation.